 The altar of the dead is the main base of the Day of the Dead decoration.
 It consists of placing a series of elements on a multi-level table that range from food and photographs of the deceased to religious representations, generally of the Catholic tradition.

-Gastronomy in the Decoration of the Day of the Dead
+Gastronomy in the Day of the Dead decorations

 Mexico is famous for its vast gastronomy and for the importance that it has in daily life.
 Of course, it should be one of the fundamental pillars of the celebration of the Day of the Dead since food is prepared for the living and those remembered at the altar.
 During these dates, an endless number of typical dishes are prepared, including: